jamulussoftware/jamulus/COMPILING.md

 `make distclean` is optional but ensures a clean build environment. `make install` is optional and puts the Jamulus binary into `/usr/local/bin`.

-**Users of Raspberry Pi** You may want to compile the client on another machine and run the binary on the Raspberry Pi.
-In which case the only libraries you need to run it are those for a [headless server](Server-Linux#running-a-headless-server) build, but _with_ the JACK sound packages.

 ### “Headless” server build

 Although not strictly necessary, we recommend using the headless flag to avoid having to install some of the dependent packages, save some disk space and/or speed up your build time.